MisganaGetachew/MisganaGetachew/README.md

 -->
 I'm a software engineering student with experience in C++, Python, and web development.
-- 🔭 I’m currently working on a contractural project
+- 🔭 I’m currently working some personal projects
 - 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate on any python based projects (desktop/web)
 - 📫 How to reach me: https://www.linkedin.com/in/misgana-getachew/